Terni: History

 The city was founded around the 7th century BC by the Umbrians Nahartes, in a territory inhabited (as testified by archaeological excavations) as early as the Bronze Age.
 The Iguvine Tablets describe these Nahartes as a strong, numerous people and as the most important enemy of the Umbrian people of Gubbio (Iguvium).
 In the 3rd century BC, Terni was conquered by the Romans and soon became an important municipium lying on the Via Flaminia and known under the name Interamna, meaning "between-two-rivers".

 In 271 BC the Roman consul Manius Curius Dentatus ordered the construction of a canal (the Curiano Trench) to divert the water from the marshes in the Rieti Valley and from Lake Velino over the natural cliff at Marmore, creating the waterfall.
 This caused flooding in the valley around Terni below.
 For a long time this became the cause of interminable quarrels between the cities of Rieti and Terni.
 The issue was so contentious between the two cities that the Roman Senate was forced to address it in 54 BC.
 Aulus Pompeius represented Terni, and Cicero represented Rieti.
 The Senate did nothing about the problem, and the problem remained the same for centuries.

-After the Lombard conquest in 755 Terni lost prominence when it was reduced to a secondary town in the Duchy of Spoleto.
-In 1174 it was sacked by Frederick Barbarossa's general, Archbishop Christian of Mainz.
-In the following century Terni was one of sites visited frequently by St. Francis to give sermons.
+After the Lombard conquest in 755, Terni lost prominence when it was reduced to a secondary town in the Duchy of Spoleto.
+In 1174, it was sacked by Frederick Barbarossa's general, Archbishop Christian of Mainz.
+In the following century, Terni was one of the sites visited frequently by St. Francis to give sermons.

 In the 14th century Terni issued its own constitution, and from 1353 the walls were enlarged, and new channels were opened.
 As with many of the Italian communes of the Late Middle Ages, it was beset by civil unrest between the partisans of the Guelphs and Ghibellines, and later between the Nobili and Banderari (Terni's bourgeoisie).
-Later it joined the Papal States.
-In 1580 an ironwork, the Ferriera, was introduced to work the iron ore mined in Monteleone di Spoleto, starting the traditional industrial connotation of the city.
+It later joined the Papal States.
+In 1580, an ironwork, the Ferriera, was introduced to work the iron ore mined in Monteleone di Spoleto, starting the traditional industrial connotation of the city.
 In the 17th century, however, the population of Terni declined further due to plagues and famines.

 In the 19th century, Terni took advantage of the Industrial Revolution and of plentiful water sources in the area.
-New industries included a steelwork, a foundry, as well as weapons, jute and wool factories.
-In 1927 Terni became capital of the province.
+New industries included a steelworks, a foundry, as well as weapons, jute and wool factories.
+In 1927, Terni became capital of the province.

 The presence of important industries made the city a favorite target for the Allied bombardments in World War II.
 On August 11, 1943, a raid by 44 USAAF bombers, which dropped 213 tons of bombs, devastated the city, killing 564 people.
-It was the first of the 57 air strikes that destroyed or damaged 40% of Terni's buildings and killed 1,018 civilians.
+It was the first of the 57 airstrikes that destroyed or damaged 40% of Terni's buildings and killed 1,018 civilians.
 Despite this, industrial environment increased quickly after the war.